Riding with a Disability

-Many SamTrans bus stops already meet regulations established by the Americans with Disabilities Act.
+SamTrans bus stops already meet regulations established by the Americans with Disabilities Act.
 Newer bus stops are ADA accessible.
-Bus lifts and ramps can be deployed at many stops which do not meet full regulations.
+Bus lifts and ramps can be deployed at many stops that do not meet full regulations.

-Seniors, persons with disabilities and Medicare cardholders may ride all Bay Area public transit systems at a discount if they hold a Regional Transit Connection Discount Card, Medicare card, Department of Motor Vehicles Disabled Placard Identification Card or proof of age 65 or older.
+Persons with disabilities may ride all Bay Area public transit systems at a discount if they hold a Regional Transit Connection Discount Card, Medicare card or Department of Motor Vehicles Disabled Placard Identification Card.

 Boarding - Lifts and Ramps